Tuchořice: Administrative division

+Etymology

+The name Tuchořice is derived from the personal name Tuchor, meaning "the village of Tuchor's people".

 Geography

 Tuchořice is located about 13 km southwest of Louny and 55 km northwest of Prague.
 The municipal territory extends into three geomorphological regions: the northern part with the Tuchořice village lies in the Lower Ohře Table, the central part with the Třeskonice village lies in the Džbán range and the southern part with the Nečemice village lies in the Rakovník Uplands.
-The highest point is the Výrov hill at 509 m above sea level.
+The highest point is the hill Výrov at 509 m above sea level.

 History

 The first written mention of Tuchořice is from 1239.
 Until 1519, it was owned by the local noble family of Lords of Tuchořice.
 From the 1520s to 1547, it was a property of the Lobkowicz family, then the owners ofter changed.
 Before 1728, Tuchořice was bought by the Clary-Aldringen family.
 They joined it to the Dobřany estate.
 They had demolish the old local fortress and had built a new small Baroque castle on its site.
 The Clary-Aldringens owned Tuchořice until 1879.